civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_apiWrappers.md

 ## Wrapper class

-The wrapper is an object that contains two methods fromApiInput and toApiInput, that allows to modify the params before doing the api call and the result after. \
+The wrapper is an object that contains two methods fromApiInput and toApiOutput, that allows to modify the params before doing the api call and the result after. \
  It's quite similar to the pre/post hooks in principle.